Amey-Thakur/DISTRIBUTED-COMPUTING-AND-DISTRIBUTED-COMPUTING-LAB/README.md

 ## License

 This repository and all linked academic content are made available under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
 See the [LICENSE](LICENSE) file for complete terms.

+> [!NOTE]
+> **Summary:** You are free to share and adapt this content for any purpose, even commercially, as long as you provide appropriate attribution to the original author.

 ---